CVLSC Safety Policy

 - A safety boat should be out on the water at all times when there is any sailing underway as there is the risk of undue delay in attending an entrapment if the safety crew are on the balcony.

 - A watch from the balcony should be kept at all times (by OOD on Saturdays and Sundays relaying relevant information to the safety boats with a hand held radio).

-- We are introducing a “Code Red” radio procedure, similar to Mayday.
-This would only be used in the event of a serious injury or life threatening emergency.
+- “Code Red” radio procedure, similar to Mayday.
+This is only be used in the event of a serious injury or life threatening emergency on the water.
 On calling “Code Red” all the available club powered boats should be ready to help the emergency.
-The safety co-ordinator should take control of the radio traffic, continuing to use channel 37a or M1, and only radio calls related to the emergency are allowed until the crisis is over.
+The OOD/event coordinator should take control of the radio traffic, continuing to use channel 37a or M1, and only radio calls related to the emergency are allowed until the crisis is over.
 The likelihood is that any races in progress will have to be abandoned.

 As a Club member or visitor, you have a duty to both yourself and to other lake users as regards safety.
 This duty means acting responsibly whilst on Club premises, including in the use of the boat park and winches and in the supervision of your children.
 You can improve your own on-water safety by adopting the following: –